 First of all, it is important to highlight the mental and emotional benefits of yoga for recovery.
 Many yoga poses and breathing techniques can help with relaxation and reduce stress, which can be beneficial for both physical and mental recovery.
 Yoga has many different variations and options.
 For the beginner, we recommend Hatha yoga which will guide you through the basic asanas and relaxation techniques.
 If you are a fan of dynamic flow, go for Ashtanga.

-You might think that a gentle spin is not really a recovery for you if your main activity is cycling.
+You might think a gentle spin is not really a recovery for you if your main activity is cycling.
 Well, that's perfectly fine, but feel free to include a gentle spin from time to time in low gears, just to enjoy a few minutes of riding on a local cycling path.
-If you want to stay safe or the weather is not ideal, choose one of the shorter rides in our app, which gives you the added benefit of discovering the world from the comfort of your home.
+If you want to stay safe or the weather isn’t ideal, choose one of the shorter rides on ROUVY, which give you the added benefit of discovering the world from the comfort of your home.

 Even though the temptation of a cold beer after a hard ride can be strong, and it seems like a good way to wind down and relax, the effect of alcohol on the human body is the exact opposite.
 Alcohol strongly affects sleep quality and heart rate, so the overall recovery time is longer and the risk of injury is higher.
 So always think about what you drink after a ride and consider an ice-cold non-alcoholic beer as the perfect solution.

 To sum it up, remember what the key benefits are.
 By resting and well recovering you:

 - allow your muscles to repair